 Intimate area/crotch: We wear appropriate clothes to protect our intimate area, too.
 If they don’t fit well, or if a seam rubs a lot, you can end up with sore, chafed skin in your intimate area.
 This painful problem is something cyclists in particular know well.

 Chest: Many endurance athletes even go as far as taping their nipples, and with good reason, too – to stop the top they’re wearing from rubbing constantly.
 This is more of a problem among men, but women often have to endure chafing caused by their bras.
 Usually it’s the seams that rub, or there is often more rubbing below the breasts.

 Arms/underarms: Athletes often have to contend with sore, chafed skin in their underarms or on their arms.
 This is because endurance sports involve repeating the same arm movements over and over.

 No matter where on your body you get chafing and blisters, the important thing is what you can do to make sure you don’t have to suffer with it in future.
 Prevention is the key!
 That way, you’ll never end up with a blister or a patch of sore, irritated skin.
-Our product pjuractive 2SKIN will help with this. pjuractive 2SKIN offers protection both in everyday situations and when extreme demands are placed on your body – like when you’re running, cycling, or doing some other form of extreme sport.
-So with 2SKIN you can apply a protective film to shield your skin.
+Our two products pjuractive mySKIN and pjuractive 2SKIN will help with this. pjuractive mySKIN helps you in everyday situations.
+It protects all these parts of your body in normal conditions – and it’s also nourishing for your skin, thanks to the argan oil and vitamin E in it.
+Our pjuractive 2SKIN, on the other hand, offers protection when extreme demands are placed on your body – like when you’re running, cycling, or doing some other form of extreme sport.
+In these situations, too, you can use 2SKIN to apply a protective film to shield your skin.